 1. LoTW: I prefer QSLs via LoTW (Logbook of the World - http://www.arrl.org/lotw/ ) - for non-DXCC awards I may request a paper card.

-2. DIRECT: with SAE +$2US or 1 IRC (lowest cost airmail postage from Oct 1, 2011 is $2.40).
+2. DIRECT: with SAE +$3US or 1 IRC (lowest cost airmail postage from July 1, 2014 is $2.50).
 PLEASE NOTE: Cards received without $$ OR properly stamped and current IRC (= new Czech version only), will go to the bureau.

 I always respond to QSL cards as quickly as possible - usually next day provided I am not away from home.

-My HF station is currently an Elecraft K3 (built April 2010 #4212 - since added 2nd Rx & P3 Panadapter) with a Yaesu FL-7000 Linear Amplifier used when necessary (currently on my workbench for modification).
-Meantime I have recently replaced the power supply and built a suitable rig interface for my old Collins 30L-1 amp, so have some extra power except for 160m.
+My HF station is currently an Elecraft K3 (built April 2010 #4212 - since added 2nd Rx & P3 Panadapter).
+I recently repaired my Collins 30L-1 linear amplifier so now have more power available from 3.5 to 30 MHz..
 I have Heil microphones with HC4 or HC5 elements and a Goldline.
 My paddle is a standard Bencher but if you happen to have a nice Begali that needs a new home, maybe we could talk!

 Antennas: 40m-6m: 3 element SteppIR beam (20m-6m) + 30/40m dipole, 17 metres above the ground (installed May 2007).
 80m + 160m: Wire dipoles about 15 metres up.
 I am planning to erect a higher wooden mast (~25m) to support something else for 80m & 160m (maybe a T or inverted-L with elevated radials).